-In January 2011, we adopted guidance issued by the Financial Accounting Standards Board ("FASB") on revenue arrangements with multiple deliverables.
-In accordance with the guidance, we establish separate units of accounting for contracts, as our contracts with customers typically include one or both of the following deliverables, and there is no right of return under the terms of the contract.
+We establish separate units of accounting for contracts, as our contracts with customers typically include one or both of the following deliverables, and there is no right of return under the terms of the contract.

 - Products - Commissioning which includes supervision of the installation, start-up, and training to ensure that the installation performed by the customer, which is relatively simple and straightforward, is completed consistent with the recommendations under the factory warranty.